 A: As a temporary measure, homework with either be hand delivered and collected or will be emailed.
 This will be agreed with individual parents / carers and may vary from above while the pupil works from home.

 Meaningful community engagement is a way for Cherry Tree to ensure that pupils can enrich and expand on their cultural and diverse experiences.
 Many of our pupils have experienced difficulties and trauma in the past, and this has often excluded them from participating in helping others.
 Cherry Tree has a commitment to helping others in the community and our pupils have immersed themselves into making a difference.
 Since 2018 the pupils have worked hard to raise money and purchase presents, visit and organise activities for a local elderly residential home.
 Since the lockdown, visits have not been possible, so the pupils have been writing letters, poems and cards to all the residents.
-Feedback from the care home highlights the huge difference this has made to their daily lives – especially those who do not have any direct family.
+Feedback from the care home highlights the huge difference this has made to the residents daily lives – especially those who do not have any direct family.

-We aim to carry out the usual timetable and lessons for all our pupils so that their daily routines remain consistent.
-For pupils who are unable to come into school, a fulltime remote learning timetable will be implemented.
-The questions and answers below are intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions and or circumstances require individual pupils or the entire school to remain at home.
+This Information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions and or circumstances require individual pupils or the entire school to remain at home.

 We recognise that pupils who have complex needs may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on parents and carers, and we will work hard with you individually to ensure the best possible support is in place for each pupil.